ekweible/opencode-vibe/docs/adr/007-nuclear-migration-plan.md

 **Gotchas:**
 - SSE events need filtering by sessionId/directory
 - Subagent state is an Effect `Ref` - use Promise API wrappers
-- Messages/parts need combining into `OpenCodeMessage` format
+- Messages/parts need combining into `OpencodeMessage` format
 - Context usage/compaction are SSE-only (no Promise API)
 - Session status comes from both `sessions.get()` AND SSE events